What Is a Seed? Simple Science for Preschoolers

 Place a layer of cotton in the jar and sprinkle some water on it.

 Keep the jar in a warm spot.
-Ask your kid to check it every day.
+Ask your child to check it every day.

 Safety Tips

-A few small steps keep the activity safe and hygienic.
+A few small steps can keep the activity safe and hygienic:

 Remind children to wash their hands after touching seeds or cotton.

-Place the jar in a safe place so it won’t fall over.
+Place the jar in a safe spot so it won’t fall over.

 If you want to show your child the inside of a soaked seed, do the cutting yourself.
-This will keep the kid safe.
+This will keep the child safe.

 Observation Chart for Kids